When you lose weight, your body fights back.

 Also, how well your clothes fit and how you look in the mirror can be very telling.

 Awareness is incredibly important if you are trying to lose weight.
-Many people actually don't have a clue how much they're really eating.
+Many people don't have a clue how much they're really eating.

 Protein is the single most important nutrient for losing weight.